Texas Instruments (Germany) Today

 Texas Stock Analysis Notes

-About 88.0% of the company shares are owned by institutional investors.
-The company recorded earning per share (EPS) of 8.87.
-Texas Instruments last dividend was issued on the 30th of January 2023.
-The entity had 2:1 split on the .
+About 92.0% of the company shares are owned by institutional investors.
+The company has Price/Earnings To Growth (PEG) ratio of 1.56.
+Texas Instruments last dividend was issued on the 30th of January 2026.
+The entity had 2:1 split on the 23rd of May 2000.
 Texas Instruments Incorporated designs, manufactures, and sells semiconductors to electronics designers and manufacturers worldwide.
 The company was founded in 1930 and is headquartered in Dallas, Texas.
 TEXAS INSTR operates under Semiconductors classification in Germany and is traded on Frankfurt Stock Exchange.
 It employs 29888 people.
-To find out more about Texas Instruments Incorporated contact the company at 214 479 3773 or learn more at https://www.ti.com.
+To find out more about Texas Instruments Incorporated contact Haviv Ilan at 214 479 3773 or learn more at https://www.ti.com.

 Texas Instruments Investment Alerts